glenn20/python-ci/README.md

 - [`.github/workflows/test.yaml`](.github/workflows/test.yaml):

-  Run CI test workflows on the codebase.
-Uses `pytest` to run the tests and `uv` to manage the python versions and virtual env.
+  Run code checks and CI test workflows on the codebase.
+Uses `pytest`, `mypy` and `ruff` to run the code checks and tests; and `uv` to manage the python versions and virtual env.
 Assumes `pytest` configuration is completely provided in configuration files (eg. `pyproject.toml`).

   Input options: (passed to `test.yaml` - see below)
   - `os`: a json string containing the list of operating systems on which to